MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-security-center/wdsc-customize-contact-information.md

 >[!IMPORTANT]
 >You must specify the contact company name and at least one contact method - email, phone number, or website URL.
-If you do not specify the contact name and a contact method the customization will not apply: the contact card will not show, and notifications will not be customized.
+If you do not specify the contact name and a contact method the customization will not apply, the contact card will not show, and notifications will not be customized.